First ADSR Schematic

 The transistors and diodes are not labeled in the schematic.
 You can use pretty much any small signal types there.
 My usual pick is BC547 or BC548 for NPN and 1N4148 for diodes.

 Third ADSR Schematic: "The Fastest Envelope in the West"

 This schematic shows a variation of the ADSR envelope generator with a 7555 timer IC.
 That is the circuit that I'd recommend.
 The key difference is a buffer between the Sustain pot and the Decay Pot.
 This makes the decay time independant of the setting of the sustain pot, and results in very snappy decays.
 As with all the circuits presented here, you can modify the time constants by choosing different values for the A, D, and R Pots, and the 2.2uF Cap.
+The pots should be logarithmic also known as audio taper to give the best results.
 Also you can modify the 220 ohms series resistors at the pots to influence the minimum time.
-Or say if you want to use 1Meg pots, just increase the 2.2u to 4.7u and the 220 to 100 ohms, and you have pretty much the same time constants.
+If you want to use 1Meg pots, you can increase the 2.2u to 4.7u and change the 220 to 100 ohms, and you have pretty much the same time constants as before.
 Generally the time depends on the product of R and C, so if you increase the pot value or the cap value the maximum time increases.
 A 1Meg resistor can be added to the circuit to provide for some input hysteresis, this improves triggering on slowly changing waveforms.
 This is indicated in dotted grey.